jaideep156/medium-reviews-sentiment-analysis/README.md

 ```bash
   python main.py
 ```
-`main.py` contains the whole code.
+[`main.py`](https://github.com/jaideep156/medium-reviews-sentiment-analysis/blob/main/main.py) contains the whole code.
 The data will be fetched, preprocessed, model will be built (with the best parameters shown above) and the sentiment of the text you enter in the `main.py` will be predicted.

 ### OR
-If you don't want to rebuild the model everytime after each input, run this line of code in your command line AFTER building the best model from `notebook/sentiment-analysis.ipynb` and save it as `model_steps.pkl.gz`:
+If you don't want to rebuild the model everytime after each input, follow this process in your command line AFTER building the best model from [`notebook/sentiment-analysis.ipynb`](https://github.com/jaideep156/medium-reviews-sentiment-analysis/blob/main/notebook/sentiment-analysis.ipynb) and save it as `model_steps.pkl.gz`:

 Clone the project